 For Mr Generic, climbing the career ladder ended with the first promotion.
 How are his colleagues doing?
 According to Peter and Hull, this is bound to happen with every employee.
 A worker’s last promotion will always be from a level of competence to one of incompetence.
 It doesn’t only apply to obscure public companies either.
 The authors found the Peter Principle to be universal to all hierarchies.
 Whether they exist in government, business, the military, schools, universities or any other type of organisation.

-The leader you had in mind in the beginning may have been a great teacher, but an awful principal.
-They may have been a fantastic football player, but an awful captain or even coach (unless they’re called Jürgen Klopp, of course).
-Others may be gifted mechanics or terrific parliamentarians, but terrible foremen and ministers.
+The leader you had in mind earlier may have been a great teacher.
+But an awful principal.
+They may have been a fantastic football player.
+But an awful captain or coach (unless they’re called Jürgen Klopp, of course).
+Others may be gifted mechanics or terrific parliamentarians.
+But terrible foremen and ministers.

 You can probably tell where this is going.
 Granted there are enough ranks in the hierarchy of an organisation, Peter’s Corollary says: